Fairy Tales

 Nodding and smiling as the artisan bowed, the witch queen considered rumours about herself.
 A mirror that could take her wherever she wanted if she stepped through it... would that things were so easy.

-tagged Fantasy Eodea Fairy Tales Fae
+tagged Fantasy Fae Eodea Fairy Tales Raaji

 A Fairy Tale